harleyjwilson/note-outline/README.md

 We are now at the end.
 ```

-To being those notes into my outline for quick reference I can use note_outline to give the following result
+To bring those notes into my outline for quick reference I can use note_outline with the following command `note_outline -f "202211251217 Outline.md" -o "202211251378 Draft.md"

 ```202211251378 Draft.md
 # 202211251217 Outline